 Because I love getting visual with children as part of therapy, I have created a whole range of animal ‘tail sound’ resources to help teach this idea.
 Very often, this idea of a ‘tail sound’ makes sense and my students can transfer that idea that some words have tails to other words.

 Sometimes I’ll start with some listening and looking to see if my little ones can hear how it sounds when you forget the tail sound.
 These Listening for Tails boards are a fun way to work on auditory discrimination and develop student’s awareness.

 I usually start here with therapy and see if they can tell me if they notice anything funny about the animals?
 I then introduce the concept and alternate in a random order “mou_, mou_, mouse” and get them to put a counter on the pictures.
 We talk about how silly the animal looks and sounds without its tail.

-This is the BEST way that I found to teach the concept of Final Consonant Deletion – through Puzzles!
-This phonological process should be eliminated between 3-3.5 years, so you are likely going to be working with a population of little ones who LOVE puzzles and finding things!
-Because there are 48 animals…do the math, 96 separate pieces… I usually focus on one ‘animal unit’ at a time.
-When your child matches the animal together, we practice saying the name of the animal, and when I join the ‘tail’ on, I make sure that is when I say the final sound.
-Try to draw out and blend the sounds ‘caaaaaaat’ instead of ‘ca-t’.
-If the child deletes the final tail, I take the ‘tail’ picture away and tell them that they have forgotten to say the animal’s tail sound, so let’s try again and remember to say it.
-This is a POWERFUL visual, it really helps your students to see the sound and concept that you are teaching.
+I’m going to admit that these Tail Sound Puzzles are a hit!
+When your child matches the animal together, we practice saying the name of the animal.
+When I join the ‘tail sound’ on, I try to draw out the sounds “caaaaaaat” instead of “ca-t”.
+Sliding my finger across the animal helps.
+If the child deletes the final tail, I take the ‘tail’ picture away and tell them that they have forgotten to say the animal’s tail sound.
+This can be a POWERFUL visual.
+It can help your students see the concept that you are teaching.